RaNjAy090704/RaNjAy090704/README.md

-- 👋 Hi, I’m @Ranjay kumar
+- 👋 Hi, I’m Ranjay kumar
-- 👀 I’m interested in software engineering...
+- 🧑‍🎓 Student at Lovely Professional University (3rd year),punjab
-- 🌱 I’m currently learning python and html..
+- 🌱 Currently learning c++ and java..
 - 📫 How to reach me #ranjay09072004@gmail.com
-- 🧑‍🎓 Student at Lovely Proffesional University,punjab
+- 👀 Learning and developing
 <!---
 RaNjAy090704/RaNjAy090704 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.